powerhousepro69/videoinfox/readme.md

 videoinfox v.1.97

-For xserver - Find video files fast , get info on and play.  &nbsp; Yt-dlp integration.
+For xserver - Find video files, get info on and play.  &nbsp; Yt-dlp integration.

 To install &nbsp;: &nbsp;Run the 2 lines below
 ```